nottrobin/robinwinslow.uk/_posts/2013-12-24-giffgaff-time-to-untether.md

 And while it's true that their terms of service say you can't tether, I tether often (on trains, in coffee shops, when my home internet is down for some reason etc.) and it's so very useful to be able to do so.

-Also, I don't like the idea of limiting your internet usage by what device you decide to use.
-Either you can afford to offer unlimited internet or you can't.
-How I use the internet is my business, and none of yours GiffGaff (or O2).
+Also, I don't like the idea of limiting people's internet usage by what device they decide to use.
+Either GiffGaff can afford to offer unlimited internet or they can't.
+How people choose to use their internet, or indeed what device they are using it from, is their business, and none of GiffGaff's (or O2's).

-I'm leaving GiffGaff
+Goodbye GiffGaff
 ===

 So if I can't tether, I'm afraid, on balance, GiffGaff is just no longer worth it.
-It might be true that no other provider provides as good quality unlimited internet at the same price, but I'm sure I can find one that provides fairly high usage and doesn't mind me tethering.
+And we are now ideologically at odds.

 Fortunately, another good feature of GiffGaff is that you can leave whenever you like.
 So that's exactly what I'm going to do.